 Based on supervisor notes included in the inspection worksheets, it appears that these issues were addressed expeditiously and were generally resolved within a day of the observation.
-Except for the three instances noted above, the issues were not observed in two consecutive inspections.
+With the exceptions of the observations pertaining to the vegetation height and the stormwater culverts and ditches noted above, no issues were observed in two consecutive inspections.
+Supervisor notes indicate that the sediments accumulated in the Northern Drainage Ditch will be removed by January 2022.